sagarlakshmipathy/self-service-reporting/README.md

-# Welcome to your CDK Python project!

-You should explore the contents of this project.
-It demonstrates a CDK app with an instance of a stack (`self_service_reporting_stack`) which contains an Amazon SQS queue that is subscribed to an Amazon SNS topic.
+# Reader focused Self-Service Reporting in Amazon QuickSight!

+This repoository helps admins setup self service reporting capability for their readers.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.

 This project is set up like a standard Python project.
-The initialization process also creates a virtualenv within this project, stored under the .venv directory.
-To create the virtualenv it assumes that there is a `python3` executable in your path with access to the `venv` package.
-If for any reason the automatic creation of the virtualenv fails, you can create the virtualenv manually once the init process completes.
+The initialization process also creates a virtualenv within this project, stored under the `.venv` directory.
+To create the virtualenv it assumes that there is a `python3` (or `python` for Windows) executable in your path with access to the `venv` package.
+If for any reason the automatic creation of the virtualenv fails, you can create the virtualenv manually.

 To manually create a virtualenv on MacOS and Linux: